Indexly Organizer – Profile-Based, Auditable File Organization

 - Structured, indexable JSON logs

-- Hash-based integrity tracking
+- Hash-based duplicate and integrity tracking

 - Audit-ready history of changes

-- ✅ Business-rule aware classification (via
+- Business-rule aware classification via

-rename-file --business-naming)
+rename-file --business-naming

 Profile-Based Organization